 A decade of transparency: The Gray Notebook

-The latest report, published November 2014, marks more than a decade of clear and consistent reporting on the transportation system spanning 55 editions.
+The latest report, published February 2015, marks more than a decade of clear and consistent reporting on the transportation system spanning 56 editions.
 This issue features annual articles on bicyclist and pedestrian safety, pavement, highway maintenance, environmental compliance, construction cost trends and tolling, as well as semi-annual reports on travel time trends and freight rail.
 Quarterly updates range from incident response and passenger rail to Lean.

 The Gray Notebook acronym guide has been moved online and combined with the WSDOT acronym guide for easy reference.

 The 2014 Corridor Capacity Report (pdf 6.9 mb), was published in October 2014.